 So, deep underground (way too hot for clothes), naked miners with picks and sledgehammers made small enslaved boys (who earned nothing but bent over bodies) carry yellow rock upwards and outwards in the 'nearest thing to hell'.
 Some day some time ago...
-Sulphur paired up with charcoal and potas drawing them in like 'moths to a flame' to snap photos and marvel loudly at the bil Not really noticing the workers with heavy and flimsy hanky-covered mouths, as they
+Sulphur paired up with charcoal and potassium nitrate - an explosive combination.

-It wasn't long before everybody wanted a b to shoot up into the sky or at a body or two, or simply to place at the base of some impe
+It wasn't long before everybody wanted a bit of the trio to shoot up into the sky or at a body or two, or simply to place at the base of some impenetrable rock and blow it to smithereens.